gramaziokohler/roslibpy/docs/examples.rst

 --------------------------

-In the previous examples, we started the ROS connection with a call to ``run()``, but sometimes we want to let ``roslibpy`` take care of the main event loop.
-In those cases, it is easier to call ``run_forever()`` instead.
+In the previous examples, we started the ROS connection with a call to ``run()``, which starts the event loop in the background.
+In some case, we want handle the main event loop more explicitely in the foreground.

+:class:`roslibpy.Ros` provides the method ``run_forever()`` for this purpose.

-In that case, we need to setup the connection before we start the event loop.
+If we use this method to start the event loop, we need to setup all connection handlers before hand.
+We will use the :meth:`roslibpy.Ros.on_ready` method to do this.
-For that purpose, we will use the :meth:`roslibpy.Ros.on_ready` method and pass a function (or a lambda) that will be invoked when the connection is ready.
+We will pass a function to it, that will be invoked when the connection is ready.

 The following snippet shows the same connection example above but using ``run_forever()`` and ``on_ready``: